Skip to Content

 Rome bucket list

-Of course, this list was going to start with the Colosseum.
+Of course, this list was going to start with the Colosseum; a must on every Italy bucket list.
 You can’t visit Rome without heading to this renowned and iconic landmark, which was constructed between 70-80 AD and, at its peak, held around 80,000 spectators.
 The Amphitheatre was once used to hold gladiator tournaments and other forms of entertainment during the Roman Empire.
-This is a must-do Rome bucket list attraction and the first stop for most.
+This is a must-do Rome bucket list attraction and one of the reasons why you should visit Rome.

 You can now take a tour of the Colosseum, learn about its history, and appreciate the famous structure and ancient architecture.